ryan597/ProgrammingPrinciplesPracticeCpp/README.md

 ## 1. Dependencies

 To compile C++ code you need a C++ compiler.
 As the book is written for the C++11 and C++14 standards it is recommended that you use a compiler which is compatitable with the C++11 and C++14 standards, however I have not stuck to these standards and at some points there may be code which is from the C++20 standard.
-Thus you will need to compile with at least the `-std=c++11` flag for your compiler and in some places `-std=c++17` (and maybe `-std=c++2a`).
+Thus you will need to compile with at least the `-std=c++11` flag for your compiler and in some places `-std=c++17` (and maybe in some places `-std=c++2a`).

 ---

 ## 2. Folder Structure

-There are 27 Chapters within the book, of which chapter 1 does not include any code examples or coding exercises so it is not listed as one od the folders.
+There are 27 Chapters within the book, of which chapter 1 does not include any code examples or coding exercises so it is not listed as one of the folders.

 Each folder in the repository contains three different type of C++ files.
 Those labeled as `example` are the sample codes used in the book (with possibly some minor modifications or comments where I saw fit).
 Files with the prefix `drill` are the suggested drills.
 As Bjarne suggests, you have not read the book unless you have done all the included drills and some of the exercises.
 Lastly the files with `exercise` in the name are the problems to solve at the end of each chapter.